Lucky2803/Bias-Mititgation-in-LLMs/README.md

 We have studied different toxicity metrics namely: toxicity from hugging face evaluate library, Perspective API toxicity and Unitary detoxify API
 Regard and honest metrics are part of the hugging face evaluate library.

+Code will be open-sourced after completion of the project.